Industry-Specific

 Real estate agents and brokerages (NAICS 531210 — Offices of Real Estate Agents and Brokers) access SBA 7(a) for brokerage acquisition and office expansion, working capital lines to bridge commission payment cycles, marketing and lead generation financing, and business lines of credit for operating expenses between closings — shaped by the industry's commission-only revenue model, market-driven volume fluctuations, and the unique regulatory environment governing real estate license holders.

 Real estate agents and brokerages (NAICS 531210) operate in one of the most market-sensitive and commission-driven sectors in the SMB economy.
 An individual real estate agent is technically a sole proprietor or single-member LLC whose income arrives in lump sums — closing commissions on property transactions — with intervals between closings that range from days to months depending on market conditions, pipeline management, and deal complexity.
 A residential brokerage with 20 agents generates revenue as a percentage of each agent's closed commissions (typically 5–30% desk fees or splits) — producing aggregate income that smooths somewhat compared to individual agent income but still concentrates around closing activity.
-The Federal Reserve Small Business Credit Survey 2024 documents real estate businesses as having higher-than-average bank loan denial rates, primarily because commission income is treated by traditional lenders as irregular self-employment income rather than predictable business revenue.
+Commission income is treated by traditional bank underwriters as irregular self-employment income rather than predictable business revenue, which is why lenders scrutinize real estate agent and brokerage financing differently than salaried-income borrowers — in the Federal Reserve's 2024 Small Business Credit Survey, the combined 'professional services and real estate' industry category posted a 49% full-approval rate for loan, line-of-credit, and cash-advance applicants, roughly in line with the broader small-business average.
 Non-bank lenders and SBA lenders with experience in NAICS 531210 have developed underwriting approaches that normalize for transaction-based income cycles.

 How commission cycles, license requirements, and market-rate sensitivity affect real estate financing